Fed984/AutoMoDeFSMAnalysis/README.md

 # AutoMoDeFSMAnalysis
-A collection of tools to analyze and simplify FSM generated with AutoMoDe
+A collection of tools to analyze and simplify the probabilistic finite state machines (PFSM) generated with AutoMoDe